Best Film for the Canon EOS-1

 - Slide film 6-8 stops

-The Canon EOS-1 takes 35mm film that is in canisters.
-It can also be described as 135 film, and it is the best-selling type of film.
+35mm film that is sold in canisters is used by the Canon EOS-1.
+35mm film can also be referred to as 135 film, and it is the most frequently used film format.

-Swapping the film emulsion you are using will change the look of your photos.
-This is one of the best things about shooting film.
+Changing the film emulsion you are working with will alter the look of your images.
+This is an example of the wonderful things about using film.

-Almost all commercially available 35mm film distributed at this point has a DX code.
-This will allow cameras to automatically detect and set the ISO when the film is put in the camera.
+Virtually all available 35mm film offered these days has a DX code.
+This makes it possible for electronically controlled cameras to automatically detect and set the ISO of the film canister loaded into the camera.

-There are a few options for where to have 35mm film developed.
-For a more complete explanation of the choices, you can check out my guide on Where to Get Film Developed.
+You will find a few options for where to get film processed.
+For a more comprehensive discussion of the choices check my guide on Where to Develop Film.

-WARNING: Film doesn’t get developed on location at big box stores and pharmacies.
-They ship the film away to be developed by a 3rd party.
-As a consequence, you won’t be given your processed negatives back.
+WARNING: Film doesn’t get developed locally at pharmacies and big box stores.
+They mail the film off to be processed by a separate company.
+As a result, you won’t be given your processed negatives back.